PALab/place/README.md

 ### CentOS 7 tips

 Having installed Elm on CentOS a couple times, I can say that it can be slightly more difficult.
-Personally, I have had succes with the following commands.
+Personally, I have had success with the following commands.
 (Current as of March 2018)

 ```